+10.7.2 Theme 2: Curriculum 25

+10.7.3 Theme 3: Assessment 26

+10.7.4 Theme 4: Staff 28

+10.7.5 Theme 5: Facilities and support 29

+10.7.6 Theme 6: Internal quality management system 29

+10.7.7 Theme 7: Outcomes 30

+C. THE INSTITUTIONAL AUDIT SYSTEM 31

+11. Introduction 31

+12. Points of departure 31

+13. Scope of institutional audit activities 32

+14. Procedures for institutional audits 33

+14.1 Preparing for the institutional audit 33

+14.2 The institutional portfolio 33

+14.3 Appointment of the audit panel by the NCHE 34

+14.4 The site visit by the audit panel 34

+14.5 The audit panel's report 34

-14.6 The Accreditation and Quality Assurance Committee
+14.6 The A&QA Committee 35

-14.7 Post-aud dit requirements 43
+14.7 Post-audit requirements 35

-15. 5.
-Consequences of institutional audits .
-44
+15. Consequences of institutional audits 35

-16. The audit criteria a 44
+16. The audit criteria 36

-16.1 The natu ure of the audit criteria .
-44
+16.1 The nature of the audit criteria 36

-16.2 Classifica ation of the audit criteria 45
+16.2 Classification of the audit criteria 36

-16.2.1 Theme 1: Institutional vision, mission and goals; and generate al
+16.2.1 Theme 1: Institutional vision, mission and goals; and general

-management processes 45
+management processes 36

-16.2.2 Theme 2: Teaching and learning 48
+16.2.2 Theme 2: Teaching and learning 39

-16.2.3 Theme 3: Research .
-55
+16.2.3 Theme 3: Research 44

-16.2.4 Theme 4: Community engagement .
-56
+16.2.4 Theme 4: Community engagement 45

-App endix A: Sumn mary of the accreditation process .
-57
+Appendix A: Summary of the accreditation process 47

-Арр endix B: mary of the accreditation process for professional programme programmes where no statutory councils are involved
+Appendix B: Summary of the accreditation process for professional programmes

+and programmes where no statutory councils are involved 48

-Арр endix C: Sumn mary of the institutional audit process 59
+Appendix C: Summary of the institutional audit process 49

-Арр endix D: activi mary of programme accreditation and institutional audit ities in the National Council for Higher Education's 1st quality rance cycle 60
+Appendix D: Summary of programme accreditation and institutional audit activities

-Glos sary .
-61

-Doc uments (consulted d .
-65

-Acronyms and abbreviations
+in the NCHE's 1 st quality assurance cycle (2011-2016) 50

+Glossary 51

+Documents consulted 54

+ACRONYMS

-AQA Accreditation and Quality Assurance AAU Association of African Universities
+A&QA Accreditation and Quality Assurance

+AAU Association of African Universities

 ACTET Advisory Council on Teachers' Education and Training

 CHE Council on Higher Education

 ENQA European Association for Quality Assurance in Higher Education

 ESG European Standards and Guidelines

 ETSIP Education and Training Sector Improvement Programme

 HEQC Higher Education Quality Committee

 IQAMS Institutional quality assurance management system

-IUM International University of Management NCHE National Council for Higher Education
+IUM International University of Management

+NCHE National Council for Higher Education

-NIED National Institute for Educational Development NPST National Professional Standards for Teachers
+NIED National Institute for Educational Development

+NPST National Professional Standards for Teachers

-NQA Namibia Qualifications Authority NQF National Qualifications Framework
+NQA Namibia Qualifications Authority

+NQF National Qualifications Framework

 NVAO Nederlands-Vlaamse Accreditatieorganisatie (English: Netherlands-Flemish

 Accreditation Organisation)

-SADC Southern African Development Community SEMS Student enrolment management system
+SADC Southern African Development Community

+SEMS Student enrolment management system

 UNAM University of Namibia

-Background
+A. BACKGROUND

-The quality assurance system of the National Council for Higher Education (NCHE) in Namibia consists of two sub-systems, namely, programme accreditation and institutional audits.1 The quality assurance system was developed against the background of international trends in higher education and the higher education context in Namibia, both at national and institutional levels.
+The quality assurance system of the National Council for Higher Education (NCHE) in Namibia consists of two sub-systems, viz. programme accreditation and institutional audits.1 The quality assurance system was developed against the background of international trends in higher education and the higher education context in Namibia, both at the national and institutional levels.

-International trends 1.
+1. International trends

 The international higher education context has been characterised by an upsurge in quality assurance activities over the last two decades.
-The main reasons for the upsurge are a demand for greater accountability and efficiency in the use of public funds, mass participation in relation to shrinking resources, greater stakeholder scrutiny of education and training processes, mobility of students and cross-border education due to the internationalisation of higher education and the changes brought about by information and communication technology, and the concomitant need for explanation and recognition of standards in different countries.
-Today, numerous bodies exist worldwide with responsibility for quality assurance at institutional, national, and regional levels, both in developed and developing countries.
+The main reasons for the upsurge are a demand for greater accountability and efficiency in the use of public funds, mass participation vis-à-vis shrinking resources, greater stakeholder scrutiny of education and training processes, mobility of students and cross-border education due to the internationalisation of higher education and the changes brought about by information and communication technology, and the concomitant need for the explanation and recognition of standards in different countries.
+Today numerous bodies exist worldwide with responsibility for quality assurance at institutional, national, and regional levels, both in developed and developing countries.